-The legal profession itself offers a huge range of employment options; solicitor, barrister, paralegal, conveyancer, and more, while other industries such as the finance, education, journalism, and media sectors also welcome prospective candidates with an educational background in law.
+The legal profession itself offers a huge range of employment options - solicitor, barrister, paralegal - while finance, education, journalism, and media sectors also welcome prospective candidates with a background in law.

 So, what other options are available to you with a law degree such as an LLM or LLB under your belt?